qadenz/qadenz.github.io/content/docs/Components/conditions-expectations/validations.md

 weight: 1
 ---

+Two design ideas shape how validations work in Qadenz, and both are worth understanding before the mechanics.

+The first is that hard and soft asserts are first-class. `verify()` is a hard assert: a failure stops the test. `check()` is a soft assert: a failure is recorded, and the test continues until a later checkpoint decides whether to stop.
+Both take the same Conditions and Expectations used everywhere else, so choosing how strict a check should be never changes how it is written.

+## A complete picture when a step fails

+Most steps check more than one thing.
+After adding an item to the cart, a step might confirm the notification message, the cart quantity, and that checkout is now enabled.
+Written as three separate assertions, the first failure stops the step and the other two never run.
+The report shows one problem when there might be three, and the rest stay hidden until the bug is fixed and the test runs again.

+`verify()` takes a group of Conditions and evaluates every one before it decides to halt.
+Each Condition is reported on its own, so a single run surfaces every result.
+The step still fails and still stops the test, but only after accounting for everything in the group.
+It behaves like a soft assertion wrapped in a hard one: the completeness of a soft assert, with the firm stop of a hard assert.

+The sections below cover the mechanics.

+## Consistent validations

 Unit testing frameworks such as TestNG or JUnit include assertion functionality as a core component, and are relatively simple to use.
 Being open-ended frameworks, however, individual users may tend to express very similar validations in a variety of different assertions.
 This leads to inconsistent coding patterns, and more difficult maintenance of test code.

 Using `Conditions` and `Expectations` allows a team to ensure all contributors are following the same pattern for validations.